-Benn felt suicidal after doping accusations
+Benn 'felt suicidal' after doping accusations

 Benn, 26, twice tested positive for women's fertility drug clomifene last year and faces a ban from boxing in the UK.

-The Englishman, who has constantly protested his innocence, said he suffered "night terrors and panic attacks" during the fall-out.
+The Englishman, who has constantly protested his innocence, said he suffered "night terrors and panic attacks" during the fallout.

 "It's hurt me," said Benn in an interview on Piers Morgan: Uncensored.
-"I didn't think I was going to make it through this period, I didn't think I was going to make it through.
+"I didn't think I was going to make it through this period.
+I didn't think I was going to make it through."

 Asked to clarify if he was talking about taking his own life, Benn replied: "Yeah [I was feeling suicidal], yeah I'd say so - and it upsets me now because I don't know how I got so bad.
 I got in a really bad way about it.